tfxor/terraform-aws-automation-demo/README.md

 ## Setup Environment Variables (Will Be Used Later)

-Manual Setup (set values in double quotes and run the following command in terminal):
+Manual Setup (set values in double quotes and run the following commands in terminal):
 ```shell
 export AWS_ACCOUNT_ID=""     ## e.g. 123456789012
 export AWS_DEFAULT_REGION="" ## e.g. us-east-1